antoinemartin/autocloud/docs/getting-started/4-environment-adaptation.md

     This is only needed if your repository is private.

-To allow Argo CD to access the private repository, you can either use a [deploy key:material-open-in-new:]{:target="\_blank"} or a [Personal Access Token:material-open-in-new:][github-pat-docs]{:target="\_blank"}.
+To allow Argo CD to access the private repository, you can either use a [deploy key] or a [Personal Access Token][github-pat-docs].
 The later is only interesting for accessing several repositories with the same credentials but is weaker in terms of security.
 For the initial setup, reading access to the autocloud repo is the only thing that we need.
 So for now, we will move forward with a deploy key.